Do You Owe the Asylum Program Fee? Breaking Down USCIS’s Surprise Fee

 Risk of Rejection:

 • If you file with the wrong fee and submit a paper-based application, USCIS will reject the entire package.
+Submitting a combined payment for multiple forms or failing to provide separate payments for each required fee will also result in rejection.

 • Rejected filings aren’t just frustrating—they can also derail your timeline.
 For example, if you’re close to a filing deadline (e.g., for an H-1B extension), this kind of mistake could lead to late filings and potentially disrupt your employee’s work authorization.